 Sororities are under the student supervision of the Panhellenic Council.
 Two members are elected from each chapter to represent their sorority on the Council.
-This group supervises rushing and tries to make it as easy as possible.
+This group supervises rushing and coordinates activities of all sororities.
 The Council also assists in sponsoring Sorority Sing, Homecoming display competition, Greek Week, and Greek community projects.
 The Sorority Presidents' Association is also part of Panhellenic.
 Its main aim is to coordinate the activities and establish better relations among the individual chapters.